 Maven Artifacts

-An Artifact is “anything” (any file) that can be addressed using its coordinates, and Maven downloads, installs or deploys for you.
-Most of them are POMs and JARs but an artifact can be really anything.
+An artifact is a file (more precisely, a sequence of bytes) that can be addressed using its coordinates and which Maven downloads, installs, or deploys for you.
+Most artifacts are POMs and JARs, but an artifact can be really any file.
 A very important thing about artifacts is that they have coordinates, so they are not “just files”, but they are files that are in some way addressable by Maven.

-informally used (please note that Artifact coordinates has more fields, but for brevity we still call the
+(Please note that artifact coordinates have more fields, but for brevity we still call the

 coordinates “GAV”, not “GAVCE”).
-The artifact coordinates uniquely describe the artifact you are referring to,
+The artifact coordinates uniquely identify an artifact,

-but does not tell anything about its source (or origin).
+but do not specify anything about its source.
 It is up to Maven to figure out (or you to tell Maven

-A word about uniqueness: as stated above, GAV coordinates uniquely identifies artifact, but only within one repository.
-It is clearly possible (but discouraged) to have multiple repositories with overlapping content (so R1 and R2 both contain artifact with same GAV).
-If those files are not-identical (truly, ie. hash wise), it may cause severe issues without you noticing it.
+A word about uniqueness: as stated above, GAV coordinates uniquely identify an artifact, but only within one repository.
+Different repositories can contain artifacts with the same GAV.
+(This is normal with mirror repositories.)
+If those files are not identical, it can cause severe issues without you noticing it.
 In short, these cases should be avoided.

 Artifact Properties

-The artifacts that Maven (internally) uses has following (for our topic related) properties:
+The artifacts that Maven uses internally have the following properties:

 Name | Description |